Construction of simplicial complexes with prescribed degree-size sequences

-{\it SCM ensembles.}---To harness the algorithm, we generate random degree-size sequences and test them for simpliciality.
-We generate these sequences from two Poisson distributions, modified so that all facets of size $1$ are guaranteed to be matched with a degree $1$ node.
+{\it SCM ensembles.}---To test the method, we generate random degree-size sequences and test them for simpliciality.
+We generate from two Poisson distributions, modified so that all facets of size $1$ are guaranteed to be matched with a degree-$1$ node.
 For each simplicial sequence, we use the constructed complex to initialize an MCMC sampler for the SCM ensemble~\cite{youngConstructionEfficientSampling2017} and compute its mean Betti numbers~$\bar{\pmb{\beta_0}}$ and~$\bar{\pmb{\beta_1}}$.
 Then we take the average over the random partitions.
 Note that finding an initialization is inefficient with a rejection sampler.
 The result, shown in Fig.~\ref{fig:synthetic}, is a systematic study of~$\mbzero$ and~$\mbone$ with respect to $\bbid$ and $\bbis$, where $\bbis$ is the mean facet size and $\bbid$ is the mean node degree, excluding the nodes that are created to match the facets.

-In Fig.~\ref{fig:synthetic}(a), we observe that the average number of connected components $\mbzero$, in the bulk of the SCM ensemble, decreases with increasing $\bbis$, likely due to the reduction of facets with cardinality $1$ in the size sequence.
+In Fig.~\ref{fig:synthetic}(a), we observe that the average number of connected components $\mbzero$, in the SCM ensemble, decreases with increasing $\bbis$, likely due to the reduction of facets with cardinality $1$ in the size sequence.
 However, the distribution of cycles $\mbone$ is considerably more complicated.
-In the low $\bbis$ regime, the simplicial complex acts like a dyadic network, where denser networks contain more loops.
+In the low $\bbis$ regime, the simplicial complex acts as a dyadic network, where denser networks contain more loops.
 By contrast, in the high $\bbis$ regime, the system is abundant in large simplices.
-Once there is a fraction of higher degree nodes, we have no other option but to bundle the large facets with those nodes, resulting in a tree-like, few loops complex.
-We supply a parallel analysis on $d$-regular degree distributions in Fig.~\ref{fig:synthetic}(b), which tend to create more loops than Poissonian ones with the same average degree, as they possess fewer high degree nodes.
+Once there is a fraction of higher-degree nodes, we have no other option but to bundle the large facets with those nodes, resulting in a tree-like, few loops complex.
+We supply a parallel analysis on $d$-regular degree distributions in Fig.~\ref{fig:synthetic}(b), which tend to entail more loops than Poissonian ones with the same average degree, as they possess fewer high-degree nodes.